OSGeo/gdal/doc/source/drivers/vector/csv.rst

 number of fields.
 The driver will also accept a semicolon, a tabulation, a pipe, or a space character as field separator.
-Starting with GDAL 3.7.1, the autodection will select the separator with the most occurences if there are several candidates  on the first line of the CSV file (and warn about that).
-The SEPARATOR open option may also be set to define the wished separator.
+Starting with GDAL 3.7.1, the autodection will select the separator with the most occurrences if there are several candidates  on the first line of the CSV file (and warn about that).
+The :oo:`SEPARATOR` open option may also be set to define the desired separator.
 Previous versions select comma by default when there are several potential separators.